tudelft3d/eNoiseModel/README.md

 Resources
 ---------------

-- The [UML model]((https://github.com/tudelft3d/eNoiseModel/blob/master/UML/CityGML_eNoise_ADE_v01.eap)) of the eNoise ADE was created using Enterprise Architect.
+- The [UML model](https://github.com/tudelft3d/eNoiseModel/blob/master/DataModel/UML/CityGML_eNoise_ADE_v01.eap) of the eNoise ADE was created using Enterprise Architect.
-- The [XML Schema file](https://github.com/tudelft3d/3D_Metadata_ADE/blob/master/XSD/CityGML_eNoise_ADE.xsd) of the eNoise ADE were derived automatically from the UML model using [ShapeChange](http://shapechange.net/).
+- The [XML Schema file](https://github.com/tudelft3d/eNoiseModel/blob/master/DataModel/XSD/CityGML_eNoiseADE.xsd) of the eNoise ADE were derived automatically from the UML model using [ShapeChange](http://shapechange.net/).
 - The input data used in the research is part of the project [Automated reconstruction of 3D input data for noise studies](https://3d.bk.tudelft.nl/projects/noise3d/) and is available [here]( https://3d.bk.tudelft.nl/opendata/noise3d/en.html).
--The data for the roads and the noise barriers is available at the [geluidregister](https://www.rijkswaterstaat.nl/kaarten/geluidregister.aspx).
+- The data for the roads and the noise barriers is available at the [geluidregister](https://www.rijkswaterstaat.nl/kaarten/geluidregister.aspx).